vchan2/vchan2.github.io/2020Calculus.md

 ### Homework

 Homework expectations: 30-40 minutes/day on average

+Homework for Monday, September 21, 2020:
+  * Practice for your test!
+  * If you want to get a head start on Chapter 2 material while *still practicing for your test*, try to find the slopes of tangent lines via the limit of the Newton quotient.
+  * If you are worried about your grasp of Math 30 material and want to practice 1 thing that will help immensely in the weeks to come, re-visit your Math 30 notes on *composition of functions*.
+Know inside-and-out how to identify the functions which make up a compound function, since I will assume this as prerequisite knowledge and will not spend class time on it.

 Homework for Thursday, September 17, 2020:
   * Do problems from 1.5 and 1.6 (If you don't finish 1.6, that's fine - the weekend is coming up.
 However, the more you do now, the more prepared you will be for asking questions on Friday in Captivating Calculus.)